 Having an inclusive and culturally diverse business will attract talented and ambitious professionals who will appreciate the opportunity for personal and professional growth.

 Working with people from different cultural backgrounds will become an enriching experience, and it will allow others to learn from each other and get new perspectives.
 It will create bonds, similarities and differences that can help the people around the team to become global citizens, abandoning prejudices or an ethnocentric worldview.

 For example, at GemPool, we’re massive fans of snacks and cakes.
 We enjoy trying out new foods all the time, and for that, every time one of our members goes away, we bring different snacks to share at the office and everyone enjoys it.
 In our team, we have people from different parts of Ireland, India, Argentina and Israel.
 It’s a fun activity to try different dishes and learn about their cultures.

 As well, as we did during the Christmas Holidays, we all have different traditions and it was nice to hear all the different stories in our Christmas celebrations at the office.

 Having people with different skill sets, talents, and strengths in one group can help the team as a whole to learn from each other and develop new sets of skills.

 Learning from your peers is one of the most effective ways to learn and has proven successful in the past.
 A workplace that provides everyone with an equal opportunity to contribute, can only generate more effective ideas that would, in turn, lead to company-wide success.

-If you require more insight into this particular topic and what is being said in the market, do get in touch with us at firstname.lastname@example.org and we would be happy to share our knowledge.
+As we’ve been working in this space for a long time, we do understand what candidates seek in their future, so if you require more insight into this particular topic and what is being said in the market, do get in touch with us at firstname.lastname@example.org and we would be happy to share our knowledge.